 Well, its not directly about financial independence.
 But it clarified important ideas for me.
 The advantage of reading the whole book is that you “marinade” in those ideas and absorb them more fully.
 It may all be common sense but common sense ain’t that common.

 The bottom line is that anyone can get a huge amount of value from implementing the ideas in this book.
-I’m thinking of adding it to my list of life changing books…and I’d recommend anyone interested in financial independence put it on their reading list.
+I’ve added it to my list of life changing books…and I’d recommend anyone interested in financial independence put it on their reading list.
 Or, better still, actually read it!